 10. Education based on child psychology

-11. A harmonious blend of tradition and mode
+11. A harmonious blend of tradition and modernity in child education

 Supportive activities to promote CHILD education